-You believe independence and autonomy are very important aspects of human life, perhaps as a combination of a given right, a personal goal and a precious virtue to cultivate.
+THAT you believe independence and autonomy are very important aspects of human life, perhaps as a combination of a given right, a personal goal and a precious virtue to cultivate.
 They signify ownership and accountability to you.

-You are comfortable when you are faced with challenges.
-In fact, you enjoy the adrenaline that motivates you.
-The excitement of seeking to be successful, to win or to outperform others is a great feeling for you.
+Additionally, you enjoy the adrenaline of the challenges that motivate you.
+The excitement of seeking to be successful, to win or to outperform others is a pleasant feeling for you.

 Recognition may be a reward, but it is not always external: it can also be for your personal satisfaction and sense of accomplishment.
 You feel proud of your achievements and perceive them as a validation of your autonomy and personal capabilities in action.
 It is important for you to be self-sufficient as much as possible.
-(This may come at a price). where teamwork or collaboration is expected, it may be challenging to balance your individual performance with the collective contributions, and your personal efforts, gifts or skills may go unrecognized, or possibly even unappreciated.